ChrisScoped/Deliverable-2/README.md

 # Deliverable-2
-This repository is used to load a dataset and manipulate the data to our needs on the cars in Washinton state
+This repository is used to load a dataset and manipulate the data to our needs on the cars in Washington state